Horticulture Innovation −Creating the Future of "Food" and "Greenery"− #1

 Please tell us about the other cutting-edge agricultural research you are involved in

 Together with the Japan Aerospace Exploration Agency (JAXA) and Dr. Goto of Chiba University’s Graduate School of Horticulture, we are exploring the possibilities of space horticulture.
-I am in charge of the research on the recycling of the waste in space.
+I am in charge of the research on the recycling of waste in space.
 Farming in space must produce no waste and, at the same time, reuse resources as much as possible.
 It is the ultimate zero-emission, recycled environment.
-This is a space horticulture project, but it is also an extremely important technology that can be used here on earth.
-We are committed to practical research that can be easily converted to field applications.
+While this is a space horticulture project, the technologies developed are also highly relevant here on Earth.
+In fact, through a collaborative research initiative involving Chiba City and universities, I am developing technology to utilize sewage sludge generated in Chiba City for horticultural crop production.
+I remain committed to practical research that can be easily converted to field applications.

 Could you tell us about your work as an author of picture books and as a vegetable sommelier?